hankjacoby/demo-repo/README.md

 This third exercise is another building block of using GitHub.
 When a merge conflict inevitably occurs, this will teach you how to deal with them.
 Follow the steps in the merge_conflict.txt file.
-//Lwk still need to work out the kinks of this one
-//better before releasing to the general public

 ## Useful Commands to Know

-ls - shows all contents of current directory cat - shows the contents of specified file pwd - prints the working directory cd - changes the directory being worked in vim - used as a different text-editor **use if comfortable git branch --merged - shows which branches have already been merged git branch -D [name of branch] - force deletes a branch even if its contents are not merged yet git diff [other branch] - shows all the differences in each file between the 2 branches
+ls - shows all contents of current directory
+cat - shows the contents of specified file as they appear on the website
+pwd - prints the working directory
+cd - changes the directory being worked in
+vim - used as a different text-editor **use if comfortable
+git branch --merged - shows which branches have already been merged
+git branch -D [name of branch] - force deletes a branch even if its contents are not merged yet
+git diff [other branch] - shows all the differences in each file between the 2 branches
+git checkout [name of branch] - switches to that branch
+git branch - shows which branch you are currently working on